-The Budget of the Commonwealth provides a current year (FY 2006) General Fund appropriation totaling \$62,400 above the base budget to support the agency's operations and additional caseload.
+The Executive Budget provides a current year (FY 2006) General Fund appropriation totaling \$62,400 above the base budget to support the agency's operations and additional caseload.
 In fiscal year 2007 and fiscal year 2008, additional General Fund appropriations of \$74,400 and \$83,400, respectively, are provided above the fiscal year 2006 base budget to support agency operations.